 Exciting news!
-The Montessori Foundation and Montessori Compass have just released a wonderful free resource for the International Montessori Community!
+The Montessori Foundation and Montessori Compass have a wonderful free resource for the international Montessori community!
 A comprehensive Montessori Scope & Sequence for Infant through Age 12 is now available to be viewed for free online: Montessori Scope & Sequence (Infant –

 Age 12).
 This is an awesome resource for both Montessori schools and Montessori homeschools!

 The Scope & Sequence includes nearly 3000 Montessori lessons organized into the following ten curriculum categories:

 - Cosmic Studies

 - Language Arts

 - Practical Life

 One of the key benefits that makes this Scope & Sequence unique is the use of “measurable learning objectives”.
 Each lesson or material in the Montessori classroom is tagged to “elements”, which are specific measurable learning objectives.
 Considering the fact that there are numerous objectives that can be accomplished with the materials in a Montessori environment, this resource really helps give a more accurate recording of a child’s progress in a Montessori classroom.